carfreesc/carfreesc.github.io/notes/tips.md

 * You can also bike to Musser Gap or Shingletown Gap, and these are both served by CATAGO!'s Boalsburg zone.

 * The **State College Spikes** play at Lubrano Park, which has service on the CATA BL late enough to get you home from a game.
-(Note that the RL now ends too early to be much help.)g
+(Note that the RL now ends too early to be much help.)

-* **Penn State football** plays at Beaver Stadium.
-I stay as far as possible away from the stadium on game days and have no advice to offer.

 ## Miscellany